 I think Tom Holland and Zendaya had good chemistry together, and I liked Zendaya’s version of MJ, but I thought this character could have been handled better in this movie.
 I was fine with the awkward teen romance, and I was fine with the attitude that the character had.
 I just did not think these two things mixed together very well.
 It also felt like the filmmakers forced this romance into the movie.

 Pro: Happy Hogan & The Action (+5pts)

 Happy Hogan has been a consistently effective comedic character throughout his appearances in the MCU.
 Sure, the character has had some dramatic moments in previous movies as well, but I always enjoy this character's comedic moments, and I really enjoyed what the filmmakers did with Happy Hogan in this movie.
 He served as Peter’s connection to Tony Stark, but he also served as a parental figure for Peter.
 As such, he gave this movie plenty of comedy, and a lot of heart.
 I do not want to say much more, because I do not want to spoil anything, but know that I liked what the filmmakers did with the character here.

 The action in Spider-Man: Far from Home was also pretty great.
 I do not recall any specific, jaw-dropping moments.
 That being said, the action was pretty darn entertaining, it had great visual effects to support it, and Spider-Man definitely got to do some cool things.
-There were not any "mind-blowing" action sequences, although the scenes where Spider-Man faced off against the primary antagonist was pretty awesome, but the action was consistently entertaining and it helped keep my attention fixed to the screen in excitement.
+There were not any "mind-blowing" action sequences, although the scenes where Spider-Man faced off against the primary antagonist were pretty awesome, but the action was consistently entertaining and it helped keep my attention fixed to the screen in excitement.